h-sifat/handy-types/README.md

 defined | Defined
 any | Any

-If you find any bug or want to add a new type feel free to make a pull request.
+If you find a bug or want to add a new type feel free to make a pull request :)